Frederick Forsyth | |

 He is an occasional radio broadcaster on political issues and has also written for newspapers throughout his career, including a weekly page in the Daily Express.
 In 2003, he criticised "gay-bashers in the churches" in The Guardian newspaper.[7]
 He has narrated several documentaries, including Jesus Christ Airlines, Soldiers: A History of Men in Battle and I Have Never Forgotten You: The Life & Legacy of Simon Wiesenthal.

 According to Forsyth, his turn to writing fiction was born of financial need; he did not think himself cut out to be a novelist.
 As a boy, he said, he wanted to be "a fighter jock," and when he traded his career in the RAF for journalism, it was "to see the world" as a foreign and war correspondent.
 As for becoming a novelist, he confessed "I never wanted to be a writer," but wrote his first full-length novel, The Day of the Jackal, because he was "skint, stony broke."[8]
 He applied similar research techniques to those used in journalism.
 Published in 1971, the book became an international bestseller and gained its author the Edgar Allan Poe Award for Best Novel.
 In this story, the Organisation armée secrète hires an assassin to kill then–French President Charles de Gaulle.
-It was made into a film of the same name.
+It was made into a film of the same name, and subsequently a television series.

 In Forsyth's second full-length novel, The Odessa File (1972), a reporter attempts to track down an ex-Nazi SS officer in contemporary Germany.
 The reporter discovers him via the diary of a Jewish Holocaust survivor who died of suicide earlier, but he is being shielded by an organisation that protects ex-Nazis, called ODESSA.
 This book was later made into a movie with the same name, starring Jon Voight, but there were substantial alterations.
 Many of the novel's readers assumed that a centralized ODESSA organisation really existed, but historians disagree.[9]